SM20598/MRCD/docs/slam-tutorial.md

     * `<image_name>`: Name under which the image should be saved on your machine.
     * `<image_version>`: Version of the generated image.
 Defaults to 'latest'.

-Check the list of images available on your machine with the command
+- Check the list of images available on your machine with the command
 ```
 sudo docker images
 ```

-To start a container, please consider the individual instructions for each SLAM algorithm below.
-To able to visualize the results in RViz, you might have to run the following commands prior:
+- To start a container, please consider the individual instructions for each SLAM algorithm below.
+- To be able to visualize the results in RViz, you might have to run the following commands prior:
 ```bash
 xhost + &> /dev/null
 export DISPLAY=:0 # or :1
 export XAUTHORITY=/home/<your_username>/.Xauthority
 ```

-You can start an existing container with
+- You can start an existing container with
 ```bash
 sudo docker container start <container_name>
 ```

-To open a terminal inside the container, run
+- To open a terminal inside the container, run

 ```bash
 sudo docker exec -it <container_name> bash